'Reason To Believe' Brett Kavanaugh Discussed Mueller Probe With Trump's Law Firm, Source Tells 'Politico'

 Kavanaugh has written of his beliefs that presidents are not subject to subpoena in criminal cases, and he has generally taken an expansive view of presidential powers and immunity from investigation, as Slate reported.

 “He’s Trump’s Get-Out-of-Jail-Free card,” Maryland Democratic Senator Ben Cardin told The Baltimore Sun.
 “He has very strong views about a sitting president not being interfered with, with criminal charges or civil lawsuits.
-Trump saw Kavanaugh as his Get-Out-of-Jail Free card, and he saw that it was too good to pass up.”
+Trump saw Kavanaugh as his Get-Out-of-Jail-Free card, and he saw that it was too good to pass up.”

-But if Kavanaugh was forced to recuse himself from cass related to the Mueller investigation, he many no loner be able to serve as, in Cardin’s words, a “Get-Out-of-Jail-Free card.”
+But if Kavanaugh was forced to recuse himself from cases related to the Mueller investigation, he may no longer be able to serve as, in Cardin’s words, a “Get-Out-of-Jail-Free card.”